schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-02-26-EmpathicLeadershipClass.md

 ---
 layout: offerings
 category: [Services-Firma]
-img: space-shuttle-box.jpg
+img: space-shuttle.jpg
 title: Kickstart your Empathic Leadership
 title_kurz:
 description: Start with yourself and strengthen your empathetic leadership skills.
+Start your next step in your leadership skills career and increase efficiency by empathy.
 angebot: 6 weeks course including online community with tips & tricks
 preis: 2400€
 anfrage: "Kickstart your Empathic Leadership"